corpus-core/colibri-stateless/README.md

     accountProof: List [bytes_1024, 256]         # Patricia merkle proof
-    address     : Address                        # the address of the account code        : Union[                         # the code of the contract Boolean                                  # no code delivered,
+    address     : Address                        # the address of the account code        : Union[                         # the code of the contract Boolean                                  # no code delivered
         Bytes[4194304]                           # the code of the contract ]
     storageProof: List [EthStorageProof, 4096]   # the storage proofs of the selected